owen-runge/ETL_Python_SQL/README.md

 Once everything was running, I created a new user for login purposes.
 To do this, I ran the command `docker compose run airflow-worker airflow users create --role Admin --username admin --email admin@example.com --firstname firstname --lastname lastname --password admin`.
 This is an example, you can change the values of the username, password, etc. to your liking.

 Once this was complete, I navigated to `localhost:8080`, logged in using my new credentials, and I could navigate around the Airflow GUI.

+To close down the container, I ran `docker compose down`.